 - Registered Mediator

 Attorney Whalley is an experienced Trial Lawyer, Author, Lecturer and former Judge Pro Tempore.
 The secret to success for Marshall P. Whalley has been his widely varied interests and seemingly boundless energy to pursue them.
 Having immersed himself in such fields as physics, psychology, engineering, consumer protection and medicine, Mr. Whalley has acquired a wealth of knowledge directly applicable to the investigation and litigation of complex personal injury cases.
-He has over 32 years experience successfully handling multi-million dollar litigation in several states.
+He has over 40 years of experience successfully handling multi-million dollar litigation in several states.

 Mr. Whalley’s father attended M.I.T., earning two engineering degrees and going on to design tanks for the government.
 His mother was a nurse educator with a Bachelor of Science, a Master’s degree and applied to Law School at 78!
 Growing up near the Motor City, Mr. Whalley spent long hours designing, building and racing cars and boats, and working on his grandfather’s farm in North Dakota.

 Mr. Whalley attended the University of Michigan in Ann Arbor where he studied physics and psychology, earning his B.S. in 1980.
 His graduate work there in psycho-physics at the Kresge Medical Hearing Research Institute involved training rare monitor lizards to respond to acoustic stimuli.
 His other pursuits included designing and implementing pilot programs at the Milan Federal Correctional Institute allowing inmates to obtain GED certificates and at the Maxey Boys Correctional Institute for troubled youth.